dobromirmontauk/open-leadership-management-cookbook/recipes/leadership/alignment/rfc_remote_work_culture.md

 **Execute Efficiently**

 Time is one of our greatest assets.
 Don’t waste it.
 Don’t slow others down and don’t slow yourself down.
-Use all the rules and recommendations here with the lens “will this help Doxel move faster?”
+Use all the rules and recommendations here with the lens “will this help [COMPANY] move faster?”

 In a remote-first culture efficient execution is done by clear goals (company, team, and individual), clear delegation of responsibility + tasks, “just enough” communication, and a bias to action.
 A good rule of thumb is &lt;20% of time should be spent on communicating (&lt;8 hours/week, although this depends on role) with >80% of the “needed” information transmitted.
 Why not 100%?
 In my experience, most people spend _the ROI curve (value/time) on more information drops quickly after 80%_.
 E.g. in a meeting about a database design the team could get into details on fields, constraints, etc - but that could take an hour, whereas just putting together a schema would take less time and provide _more information_.